MassimilianoRoccamena/AN2DL-Project/description.md

 ## Overview

-The overall project is splitted in multiple stages, performed in parallel by each member, grouped in a list ordered by the model complexity and temporal execution
+The overall project is splitted in multiple stages, performed in parallel by each member, grouped in a list ordered by overall network complexity and expected performaces

 Each stage is driven by some instance of deep learning architecture, focusing on searching for a good deep learning encoding of labeled images